What should i do if i want to try forex trading?

 • Test Strategies

-Try out different trading strategies and risk management strategies without risking any real money.
+Try out different trading strategies and risk management methods without risking any real money.
+Compare results over a statistically meaningful sample of trades rather than evaluating performance after just a few trades.

 • Get Comfortable with the Platform

-Familiarize yourself with the trading platform’s features, tools, and charts.
+Familiarize yourself with the trading platform’s order types, charting features, indicators, timeframes, and mobile functionality.
 Mistakes can be costly in live trading, so it’s better to make them here first.
 You may also discover that you dislike the platform or that it is not optimal for your specific trading style.
 It is not a bad idea to try out several different platforms before you start trading real money.

 • Develop Discipline

 Practice sticking to a trading plan and setting stop-loss and take-profit levels.
 This will prepare you for the mental side of trading.
-Of course, it will never be the same as trading real money, but you can at least get a bit closer to the real experience.
+Of course, it will never be the same as trading real money, but you can at least simulate structured execution.

 Use a free Demo Account to Develop Strategies for Trading and Risk Management